 There is no longer an option to lodge with paper forms.
 So look out for old information online that encourages you to check the difference between online and on-paper processing times.
 It used to be true that some offices processed paper applications faster than online offices.
 It’s my understanding that is no longer true/possible!

-- As of December 20, 2017, the Australian Department of Immigration and Border Protection was folded into a new department – the Department of Home Affairs.
+- The Australian Department of Immigration and Border Protection was folded into a new department – the Department of Home Affairs December 20, 2017.
 As you read online about how to apply for an Australian Partner Visa, you may see references to “immi” or the “DIBP” – former names for the Department of Home Affairs.